 The Front Room Arts Trail

 The Front Room Art Trail, in Totterdown, Bristol, was first held in 2001.
 It’s the oldest of Bristol’s various art trails and now attracts around 180 artists across 60 different venues, with thousands of visitors coming from across the city and beyond.
 The Art Trail is a fantastic opportunity for local artists to display their work to the public, and it’s also a great opportunity for the public to visit, view, discuss and buy original works of arts and crafts directly from the artist.
 The art on show can range from painting and ceramics to jewellery, glass and photography, to film, performance art, sculpture, and absolutely not forgetting cake!
 There’s truly something for everyone, and it’s free to come in and look around!
 The Art Trail is also lots of fun for kids, with events ranging from painting your own duck to story-telling, treasure hunts and street theatre.
 Many local venues also get involved, with events throughout the weekend.
 You’ll find fine entertainment each night of the trail, ending up in a big concluding party.
-The 2016 Front Room Arts Trail took place on 19th and 20th November.
+The 2017 Front Room Arts Trail takes place on 18th & 19th November.
 For more information see http://www.frontroom.org.uk.

 North Bristol Arts Trail